JxJ is a multidisciplinary arts project that encompasses the Washington Jewish Film and Music Festivals, alongside

 Between the Festival and year-round programming, JxJ annually attracts 30,000 patrons across 180+ events held at venues throughout the DC region.
 One of the largest and most respected Jewish film festivals in North America, JxJ is an international exhibition of cinema that celebrates the diversity of Jewish history, culture and experience through the moving image.
 In addition to the annual festival, the WJFF presents an ongoing, year-round film series.

 Recent guests have included major US and international talents such as Eytan Fox, Roberta Grossman, Elliot Gould, Agnieszka Holland, Carol Kane, Barry Levinson, Marceline Loridan-Ivens, Natalie Portman, Eran Riklis, James Schamus, John Turturro, and Liv Ullman.

 JxJ (formerly Washington Jewish Film Festival) is a non-competitive festival, but does give out three audience awards: Best Narrative, Best Documentary and Best Short Film.

 MISSION: JxJ exclusively looks for films that explore one or more aspects of Jewish identity, history or culture.

 PREMIERE REQUIREMENT: All full-length (40min+) films included in the Festival must be at least Washington, DC premieres.
 Accepted films shall not be screened, released on DVD, streamed on the internet or broadcast on television in the Washington, DC-metropolitan area (Northern Virginia, Washington DC, and Maryland) prior to June 30, 2022.

-***Any exceptions to the qualifications above must be made and agreed upon in writing in advance by the JxJ Director.
+***Any exceptions to the qualifications above must be made and agreed upon in writing by the JxJ Director.